WebAssembly/tool-conventions/Linking.md

 ----------------------------------

-When shared memory is enabled, all data segments will be emitted as [passive segments][passive_segments] to prevent each thread from re-initializing memory.
+When shared memory is enabled, all data segments will be emitted as [passive segments][passive_segments] to prevent each thread from reinitializing memory.
+In a web context, using active segments would cause memory to be reinitialized every time the module is instantiated on a new WebWorker as part of spawning a new thread.
 The `memory.init` instructions that initialize these passive segments will be emitted into a synthetic function, `__wasm_init_memory` that is called from `__wasm_call_ctors` before any constructors run.
 To make these `memory.init` instructions valid, a [DataCount section][datacount_section] will also be emitted.

-Note that `memory.init` and the DataCount section are features of the bulk-memory proposal, not the atomics proposal.
-Despite this, they are emitted by the linker in the presence of shared memory (which requires the `atomics` feature) whether or not the `bulk-memory` feature is enabled.
-This is because they are necessary to avoid re-initializing memory on each thread.
-Any toolchain targeting a WebAssembly engine that supports `atomics` but not `bulk-memory` will need to post-process the binaries the linker emits to remove the passive segments, `__wasm_init_memory` function, and the DataCount section and to arrange for memory to be initialized by some mechanism external to the WebAssembly module.

-In the future, once there are no engines that support `atomics` but not `bulk-memory`, we will require `bulk-memory` to be enabled in order to use shared memory.
+Note that `memory.init` and the DataCount section are features of the bulk-memory proposal, not the atomics proposal, so any engine that supports threads needs to support both of these proposals.

 [passive_segments]: https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md#design
 [datacount_section]: https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md#datacount-section